MitchellShiell/mitchellshiell.github.io/Readme.md

 ### **2. Branch from gh-pages and push your branch to github.**

-- Branch name can be your firstname_topic (for example: alexis_argo).
-- Branches can be deleted after merge.
-- This will create a new branch for your blog post and sync it with github.
+- This will create a new branch for your blog post and sync it with github
+- Branch name can be your firstname_topic (for example: alexis_argo), branches can be deleted after merge

 ```
 git checkout -b <branch>